Restorations for Renewing Your Smile

 Not replacing missing teeth leaves the surrounding teeth vulnerable to shifting as well as jawbone weakening.
 This leads to other complications that can impact your natural facial features, digestion, oral health, and overall quality of life.

-If you lose a tooth through extraction, injury, or advanced gum disease, complete tooth replacement at our Wenatchee office can help restore your smile.
+If you lose a tooth through extraction, injury, or advanced gum disease, complete tooth replacement at our Wenatchee, WA, office can help restore your smile.

 Rebuilding Smiles and Replacing Lost Teeth with Dental Implants